9dots/9dots.io-pages/OJ8iMiY.md

     - Use sensors to keep track of where the robot is on the map
     - Start moving at low power so that the wheels do not slip at all

+3. Students will work on adding legos to their robot to address the issue of aligning their robot perpendicularly to a wall when reversing

 ## Discuss
 _What can servo motors be used for besides moving the robot?_
 They are rigid pieces that can help form the frame of your robot.